-Can Dog Eat Tomatoes?
+Can Dogs Eat Tomatoes?
 The Surprising Truth

 However, while tomatoes may be a healthy part of the human diet, many dog owners wonder whether it is safe to share tomatoes with their canine companions.